Compare credit cards

 How interest is charged on your credit card

-Interest on transactions you make accumulate (but is not charged) on a daily basis.
-This means that you will accumulate a little more interest on a purchase made at the start of your statement period than one made towards the end.
+Interest on transactions you make accumulates (but is not charged) on a daily basis.
+This means that you will collect a little more interest on a purchase made at the start of your statement period than one made towards the end.

-But remember: If you pay the outstanding balance of your credit card in full each month, you won’t pay any interest — no matter when your transitions were made.
+But remember: If you pay the outstanding balance of your credit card in full each month, you won’t pay any interest, no matter when your transactions were made.
 This is because you paid off within the interest-free period available to you.

 Interest-free days